-Scott MacFarlane is an investigative reporter for the News4 I-Team in Washington, D.C.
-His work has led to the creation of five state laws, triggered federal prosecutions and has been referenced in more than a dozen formal Congressional hearings.
+Scott MacFarlaneis an investigative reporter with the News4 I-Team.
+His work has led to the creation of five state laws, triggered federal prosecutions, and has been referenced in more than a dozen formal congressional hearings and floor speeches.

 MacFarlane is the recipient of several awards for his work on behalf of children’s safety.
-He won the Anna Quindlen Award for Excellence in Journalism from the Child Welfare League of America.
-His series of investigations on public schools has yielded several EMMY and Edward R. Murrow Awards.
-The Associated Press and SCAN child protection agency of northern Virginia have honored MacFarlane’s work reporting on school employee background checks.
+He won the Anna Quindlen Award for Excellence in Journalism from the Child Welfare League of America in 2018.
+His series of investigations on public school security has yielded several honors from the Associated Press and a series of Emmy and Edward R. Murrow awards.

-MacFarlane is also a Washington-based contributor to NBC NewsChannel, the network’s affiliate news service, and serves as a guest host on SIRIUS/XM’s POTUS channel.
+MacFarlane also fills in as a Washington-based correspondent for NBC NewsChannel, the network’s affiliate news service, and as a fill-in host on SIRIUS/XM’s POTUS channel.

-MacFarlane joined NBC after a decade of work as a Capitol Hill reporter for the Cox Media Group.
-He began his career as a reporter for CBS TV affiliates in Detroit, Cleveland and Syracuse.
+MacFarlane joined NBC after almost a decade of work as a Capitol Hill reporter for the Cox Media Group.
+He began his career as a reporter for CBS TV affiliates in Detroit, Cleveland, Grand Rapids and Syracuse.

-A long-time resident of the Washington, D.C. area, MacFarlane is a summa cum laude graduate of Syracuse University.
-It was there he met his wife Lisa, a former News4 producer.
+MacFarlane is a summa cum laude graduate of Syracuse University.
+It was there he met his wife, Lisa, on the first day of school.
 They have two sons, Jonathan and Sammy.